 Why?
 Usually by default, we humans are naturally self-centered.
-For most of us, we have to learn how to consider the needs of others, to empathize on the plight of another, and so on.
+Every cell in our body looks for a way to survive or fulfil its central mission.
+Naturally, our genetic make-up influences our minds too.
+So for most of us, we have to learn how to consider the needs of others to empathise on the plight of him or her, and so on.

 We need a concrete reason to be especially interested in someone else directly.
 With some folks, for a variety of reasons, their favorite celebrities can often supply sufficient motivation to keep fans spellbound — at least for a few moments.